 Serving Suggestions

-The ground lamb kebabs are usually served on a platter with piping hot rice and a fresh salad like çoban salatasi, or you can tightly roll the kebab in a Turkish lavash or a spinach protein wrap with sumac onions or biwaz for a quick, grab-and-go meal.
-Finish the meal with down ayran, a cooling, yogurt-based drink.
+Serve the ground lamb kebabs on a platter with piping hot rice and a fresh salad like çoban salatasi or Shirazi salad.
+Tightly roll the kebabs in a warm Turkish lavash or a spinach protein wrap with sumac onions or biwaz for a quick, grab-and-go meal.

 - Refrigerate: Store the leftover kebabs in the an airtight container for 3-4 days.